 Getting a tune up on your car used to be something that needed to happen pretty regularly.
+These days, many people don’t even know what a car tune up is.
 Older vehicles had lots of different things that needed to be adjusted regularly.
 Between getting the points adjusted in your distributor, getting your carburetor tuned, your timing checked, even your drum brakes adjusted, older cars needed a lot more regular maintenance.
 If you let these items get too far out of adjustment they could cause a lot of problems.
 Things like bad gas mileage, poor drivability and even accelerated wear on certain parts all can be caused by allowing your car to get out of tune.

 As technology has advanced, many of these things aren’t required on newer cars.
 Fuel injection has replaced carburetors, which does not require constant tuning and can actually tell you when something needs to be replaced or repaired through your check engine light.
 Ignitions have lost the condensers and points that require adjustment and have been upgrade to electronic ignition and then coil on plug systems with computer controlled timing.
 Drum brakes are being replaced with disk brakes which don’t require adjustment and even the wear products like brake pads and spark plugs are being designed and produced to last much longer.

 With all these advances in technology and standard equipment on new vehicles, a car tune up doesn’t require quite as much as it used to.

 A tune up on a modern car should still include checking a few items: